Non Consummated Marriage: What If Your Spouse Refuses Intimacy and Threatens Suicide?

 Immediate Safety Steps

-When facing a situation involving a wife threatening suicide or a spouse threatening to kill himself, it is important to remain calm and avoid confrontation.
+When dealing with a wife threatening suicide or a spouse threatening to kill himself, the priority is to remain composed and avoid escalating the situation emotionally.
+Practical steps involve maintaining calm communication and ensuring that every interaction is controlled and respectful.

 Protecting Yourself From False Allegations